 PM announces trust for construction of Ram Temple in Ayodhya

-Modi said in India, be it Hindus, Muslims, Sikhs, Christians, Buddhists, Parsis or Jains, everyone is a part of one "broad family".
-"Development must take place for every member of the family.
-Our government is moving forward with the mantra of 'sabka sath sabka vikas' so that everyone is happy," he said.
+"Our culture, our traditions give us the vision of Vasudhaiva Kutumbakam and Sarve Bhavantu Sukhin.
+It also gives inspiration to move forward with this feeling.
+"In India, people of all faiths, be it Hindus, Muslims, Sikhs, Christians, Buddhists, Parsis and Jains, we are all members of a broad family.
+May every member of this family be happy, be healthy, prosper, develop the country with the same spirit," he said.

-Seeking to emphasize the importance of the announcement, Modi repeated twice "Aayee Aayee" (Come come) before urging all members to support in one voice the construction of the Ram Temple.
-Modi said after the verdict on the Ram Janmabhoomi issue came out, people displayed remarkable faith in democratic processes and procedures.
-I salute the 130 crore people of India.
+He said the government is following the mantra of 'Sabka Saath, Sabka Vikas, Sabka Vishwas'.
+All the members should express their support for the construction of a grand Ram temple in Ayodhya, he said.

-It has also been decided to transfer 67.703-acre land to the trust, he said, adding the Uttar Pradesh government has agreed to give five acres of land to the UP Sunni Wakf Board as directed by the Supreme Court in the Ayodhya matter.
+It has also been decided to transfer 67.703 acre land acquired under the Ayodhya Act, including the inner and outer courtyards, to the trust, he said, adding the Uttar Pradesh government has agreed to give five acres of land to the UP Sunni Wakf Board for a mosque as directed by the Supreme Court in the Ayodhya matter..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)